Haghighatbin/Srltool/README.md

 ### [sendfile]
 Sends the specified file [filename_to_send] and will save as the specified file [filename_to_save].
 If the [filename_to_save] has not been specified as an argument, then the same name as the [filename_to_get] will be designated to save the file.<br />
-[buffer_size] argument may also be passed to adjust the size of the buffers to be transferred over serial; the default value is 32.<br />
+[buffer_size] argument may also be passed to adjust the size of the buffers to be transferred over serial; the default value is 32 bytes.<br />
 The [--forced or -f] option can be passed to over-write the exisitng file, please be cautious!<br />

 Examples:<br />